DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

         </li>
     </ul>
 ```
-by default this looked fairly boring so I tried a number of different looks for the list of pages.
-I even tried using a description list. ultimately I didn't like the look of any of the options so I decided to theme the list using CSS.
+By default this had a boring visual design, so I tried a number of alternate looks and even tried a description list.
+Ultimately I wasn't satisfied with any of these, so I decided theme the list using CSS.

 ```css
 #homepage-list{